 Grade II: Piles protrudes outside the canal due to straining, bleeding may occur.
 Piles normally retract back inside by itself

 Grade III: Piles are prominent and protrude outside the anal canal and have to be pushed back in manually by yourself or by a doctor

-Grade IV: Happens when prolapsed hemorrhoids cannot be pushed back in and requires further medical procedures for treatment
+Grade IV: Happens when prolapsed hemorrhoids cannot be pushed back in and require further medical procedures for treatment

-Generally, anal piles disappear on their own with improved lifestyle.
+Generally, anal piles disappear on their own with an improved lifestyle.
 Mild hemorrhoids typically occur and disappear within one week.
-However, if symptoms persist despite over the counter medications, consult a specialist.
+However, if symptoms persist despite over-the-counter medications, consult a specialist.

 There are several home remedies for anal piles such as:

 - Fibre-foods: used to soften the stool, which eventually reduce straining during bowel movements